Red Sox pitcher David Price is Thursday’s Box-Toppers Player of the Day.

 |6||Berrios, Jose 3791||pi sp||min al||16.1|

 |9||Verlander, Justin 2112||pi sp||hou al||15.4|

 About Box-Toppers’ team abbreviations

-Also Thursday, Phillies pitcher Aaron Nola rises to third place in Box-Toppers season player rankings after earning National League Player of the Day honors.
+Also Thursday, Phillies pitcher Aaron Nola maintained his third-place spot in Box-Toppers season player rankings after earning National League Player of the Day honors.

 Player of the Day—Price struck out seven over eight scoreless innings, allowing three runs and no walks, in the 7-0 win over the Indians.